 Once selected, it will be the responsibility of each volunteer to fulfill the following requirements each quarter:

 Weʼve read a lot of applications and seen a lot of interviews, here are some basic suggestions for applying for an ASPB position, or even positions in general.
-Be a Volunteer in Programming (VIP).
+Be a Volunteer in Programming.
 Use this opportunity to get to know more about the ASPB structure and programming processes.
-While being a VIP, it is important to show initiative and genuine enthusiasm for the group and high quality of work.
+While being a Volunteer, it is important to show initiative and genuine enthusiasm for the group and high quality of work.
 Be genuine in working hard and being dedicated in your efforts, as it can be obvious when individuals are trying to openly impress in order to obtain a Director position.
-Being a VIP doesn’t guarantee any executive board positions, but it does provide insight into entertainment event planning and people behind the events.
+Being a Volunteer doesn’t guarantee any executive board positions, but it does provide insight into entertainment event planning and people behind the events.

 Check your spelling.
 Donʼt rely on spell check to catch everything.
 Also make sure that words are being used correctly.
 For example, “Spring Splash” should not be Spring Slash.